L. K. Samuels: Political activities

 In 1979 Samuels organized the Voluntary Census Committee to oppose the decrease of privacy by the 1980 Census with the "Count Me Out" campaign.
 Society for Individual Liberty (SIL), the largest libertarian organization in the country at the time, awarded SLL and Samuels the 1975–76 "outstanding local libertarian organization" in the nation.
 In 1978 SLL sponsored a debate between State Senator John Briggs and libertarian gay-rights activist Reverend Eric Garris on Briggs-sponsored Prop.
 6. This Californian initiative would have banned homosexuals from teaching in Californian schools.
 Briggs failed to appear at the debate and was sued by SLL and attorney David Bergland.

 In 1974 Samuels joined the Peace and Freedom Party and was elected to the PFP Central Committee in Orange County.
 He represented the 39th Congressional district as a delegate to the PFP 1974 convention in Sacramento, which resulted in a split between libertarian and socialist factions.
 The libertarian faction was recognized as the legal PFP for almost two years.
 Samuels worked with feminist-libertarian Elizabeth Keathley's PFP campaign for California governor in 1974.
 Samuels was expelled by the socialist faction in 1976 after the entire PFP State Central Committee resigned and joined the Libertarian Party.

 In the late 1970s, Samuels supported the founding of Rampart Institute.
 In 1980 Rampart Institute became a 503(c)(3) non-profit educational foundation, and Samuels became its president.
 Robert LeFevre, founder of Rampart College and Harry Hoiles, owner of the Santa Ana Register, were on its board of directors.
 Samuels was editor of its quarterly journal Rampart Individualist, and he was the managing editor of the bi-monthly New Rampart.

 Samuels co-managed and later managed The Future of Freedom Conference series for five years (1980–85) in Southern California.
 The libertarian conference series included Professor Murray Rothbard, Robert LeFevre, Karl Hess, Professor John Hospers, Irwin Schiff, Professor David D. Friedman, Professor Thomas Szasz, Robert Anton Wilson, Timothy Leary, Professor Arthur Laffer, Ray Bradbury, Dr. Demento, Assemblyman Dennis Brown, and others.

-Samuels managed two Freeland Conferences (1983–84) in Long Beach, California examine ways to create communities on floating islands, space settlements and orbiting spaceports free of government coercion.
+Samuels managed two Freeland Conferences (1983–84) in Long Beach, California to examine ways to create communities on floating islands, space settlements and orbiting spaceports free of government coercion.
 Speakers included Spencer McCallum, Gary Hudson, Poul Anderson, Robert LeFevre, Anthony Hargis, Samuel E. Konkin III, Carol Moore and Jeff Hummel, Barry Reid and Terry Savage.

 In 1992, Samuels sold his typesetting and graphics business and moved to Monterey County.
 He became involved in real estate and real estate investment and served as Northern Vice Chair of the Libertarian Party of California (2003–2007).
 An occasional writer for lewrockwell.com and Campaign for Liberty, he is one of the four founders of the Foundation to End Drug Unfairness Policies (FED-UP), an anti-drug war organization that sponsors speeches by Jack Herer, Ed Rosenthal, Judge Jim Gray, Valerie Corral, and Lynnette Shaw, and provided support to medical marijuana clinics.